 - Any health arrangement provided by established religious organizations comprised of individuals with sincerely held beliefs provided certain standards are met

 A plan must cover a broad range of medical services, limit a subscriber’s out-of-pocket costs, and impose no limits on certain benefits.
 Please read the specific MCC requirements (PDF).

 MCC Certification for Employers, Unions, Plan Sponsors and Insurers

 Employers, unions, plan sponsors, and insurers can apply for MCC Certification if they have a comprehensive plan that does not quite meet all MCC requirements.
 They must identify how the plan deviates from the MCC standards.
 The relative value of the benefits should be at least comparable to a Bronze-level Health Connector, Qualified Health Plan.
 The MCC Resources box at top right has the documents you need to apply for MCC Certification.
 You must call 617-933-3030 if you plan to file 50 or more applications.

 MCC Exemptions for Massachusetts Residents

 You can get an exemption if Minimum Creditable Coverage is not affordable for you.
-The Health Connector has an Affordability Information Sheet to help you see if you might be exempt from the penalties.
+The Health Connector has an Affordability Schedule to help you see if you might be exempt from the penalties.

 Exemptions are determined through your state income tax filings.
 The tax forms also provide an option to appeal any penalties.
 If you refuse health insurance due to a sincerely held religious belief, you may also claim an exemption on your state tax forms.